SIXwishlist/docs/Developer/03_Addons/01_Getting_Started.md

 Merchant gateways require more setup within the initial migration of the addon (we hope to add more functionality to make this easier in the future) to define what it can handle.

-Merchange gateways usually handle more complex ACH and CC payments.
+Merchant gateways usually handle more complex ACH and CC payments.
 They can also provide the ability to store the CC or ACH details so we don't have to ask the customer each time.
 These are generally used for recurring monthly billing payments.

 Details on what needs to be added to enable the ACH / CC storage will be mentioned within the Migrations and the Gateway documentation.